kodanny0922/Reflection-Intelligence/README.md

+Reflection Intelligence (RI) is a metacognitive framework designed to enhance the reasoning capabilities of large language models by introducing a structured post-inference stage.
+Instead of relying solely on a single forward pass, RI enables a model to examine its own reasoning, identify weaknesses, analyze structural issues, and regenerate improved outputs through a deliberate reflective loop.
+The core innovation of RI is its ability to transform one-shot inference into an iterative reasoning process.
+By enabling a model to “think about its own thinking,” RI enhances coherence, stability, and intellectual rigor in AI reasoning.

 📜 COPYRIGHT
 © 2025 Danny Ko.
 All rights reserved.
 Reflection Intelligence (RI) is released under the CC BY 4.0 License.